 - Run them through a launch funnel once they’ve become an email subscriber.
 These are email funnels created particularly to offer information items.
 These are usually courses that comprise a number of video lessons.

 - You’ll convert a % of these folks into becoming paid customers of your education.

 Are there other methods of monetization to consider?

 I’ll be honest and say that the vast majority of them are a waste of time.
 The financial impact is minor, yet it may become a complete distraction.
 A few are worthwhile undertakings in terms of marketing and branding.
 The remainder should be ignored entirely.
 Here’s a list that every blogger tries at some point:

 Virtual events are interesting to me and I do think that I will launch one soon.
 It’s just finding the right timing in order to do so.
 Here are software options should you decide to launch a Virtual Summit.

 When done correctly, occasional public speaking may be a powerful brand booster.
 While it may sound fantastic to be paid $15,000 per speaking engagement, it isn’t nearly as impressive once you realize that most speakers are never paid.

 It’s likely that you’ll be sick of hotel rooms after the first year that you’ll never want to travel again.
 Don’t rely on speaking engagements to make a living; instead, use them to supplement your income.

 It’s ideal for marketing.
 Your brand will get a lot of trust as a result of this.
-However, there will be little effect on revenue unless you sell hundreds of thousands or more books.
+However, there will be little effect on revenue unless you sell thousands of books.